 Agent Identity Management: A Core AI Governance Challenge

-“The biggest question right now in agentic space is identity, and it’s really hard to answer,” Poulatova acknowledged, describing a phased, multi‑vendor approach using native cloud tools while the industry converges on standards.
+“The biggest question right now in the agentic space is identity, and it’s really hard to answer,” Poulatova acknowledged, describing a phased, multi‑vendor approach using native cloud tools while the industry converges on standards.

 Montignani also described how Lloyds limits the actions agents can take by constraining tooling and capabilities.